yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 + Aggregated or summarized values may not find corresponding tables or location in oltp systems to perform the updates.
 + Operational and Analytical activities serve different purposes in a company.
 As such integrating data from dwh into operational systems may have a adverse effect.

 3. Active: Captures transaction details as they occur and integrates them into the DWH near real-time.
-As such it is logically consistent data store that provides detail in a single up-to-data view required for strategic, tactical and event-driven decision-making.
+As such it is logically consistent data store that provides detail in a single up-to-date view required for strategic, tactical and event-driven decision-making.
 It supports automated routine task from DWH to OLTP systems.
 Hence data refreshes can be done in batches or cycles.
 Tactical queries are short to enable quick actions or decision making in time sensitive environments.
 Active DWH provide the following functionalities:

 - Active Load: Allows data to be loaded continuously in a non-disruptive manner while other workloads continue processing.
 - Active Access: Supports fast and consistent tactical queries, providing recurring decision support information for operational business processes.
 - Active Events: Automatically detects business events and applies business rules to update current and historical data; operational actions can be triggered automatically or presented to users for manual decision-making.
-- Active Workload Management: Enables real-time management of mixed workloads to dynamically optimize system resource utilization.
+- Active Workload Management: Ensures that the system efficiently uses its resources to manage workloads near real-time.
 - Active Enterprise Integration: Simplifies coordination of applications and business processes across the enterprise.
 - Active Availability: Assesses enterprise-wide downtime impacts and identifies application-specific requirements for availability, recoverability, and performance.